MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 A servo motor is a complex feedback control system in its own right.
 It consists of a motor, a measurement system to determine its exact position, and a controller with on board logic that keeps the motor in the exact position specified even when changing external torques try to drive the motor away from its position.

 Any type of motor can be used, including DC, AC, or stepper motors.
-The sensor is usually a digital rotary encoder, but some systems use rotary resolvers or HAL effect sensors.
+The sensor is usually a digital rotary encoder, but some systems use rotary resolvers or hall-effect sensors.
 The controller is usually some sort of microcontroller that has configurable gains so you can tune in the response characteristics that you want.
 Some controllers consist purely of discrete electrical components and may be tuned by moving potentiometers.

 Compared to steppers, servo motors are generally much faster, quieter, smoother, and stronger.
 Their drawbacks are complexity and price.
 A single stepper motor for a single axis of a CNC router might cost $40.
 A drop in replacement servo motor may cost $400 and require tuning after installation.